oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 Execution time: 44 s.
 ```

-Shut down the process running your JHipster app - it's time to create some data handling for our Flickr clone!
+Shut down the process running your JHipster app - it's time to create some data handling for your Flickr clone!

 ## Create Entities to allow CRUD on Photos